Regulating Sellafield nuclear site and monitoring west Cumbria beaches.

 Sellafield nuclear site is one of the most complex and hazardous industrial sites in Europe.
 The site:

 - manages spent fuel, including Magnox and oxide fuel reprocessing

 - safely manages and stores nuclear materials and radioactive waste

 The Environment Agency regulates discharges and radioactive waste disposals from Sellafield.
-It has set stringent discharge limits in Sellafield Limited’s environmental permit and makes sure the company uses the best available techniques to minimise discharges and their impact on people and the environment.
-Nuclear regulators attend and provide reports to the West Cumbria Sites Stakeholder Group (SSG).
+It sets stringent discharge limits in Sellafield Ltd’s environmental permit and makes sure the company minimises discharges and their impacts on people and the environment.

-Monitoring the environment for radioactivity around nuclear sites helps assess any potential impacts from on-site activities on the environment and people.
-Some of this monitoring is carried out by the operators of nuclear sites, and some by the Environment Agency.
+Monitoring the environment for radioactivity around nuclear sites helps assess the potential impact from the site on people and the environment.
+Some of the monitoring is done by nuclear site operators and some is done independently by the Environment Agency.

 The Environment Agency publishes monitoring results with Natural Resources Wales, the Northern Ireland Environment Agency, Scottish Environment Protection Agency, Food Standards Agency and Food Standards Scotland in the annual Radioactivity in food and the environment report.

 Sellafield Ltd carry out environmental monitoring for radioactive objects on west Cumbria beaches.
 The Environment Agency assesses the results and suitability of this beach monitoring programme.